grc-iit/website/docs/07-iowarp/03-runtime/02-modules.md

 only kCreate is strictly required.
 The others are optional, which is indicated by setting -1 to avoid code generation for them.

 Custom methods can range from 10 to 2^32.
-Let's uncomment the kCustom task so that we have the following:
+Let's add the methods kCompress and kDecompress.

 ```yaml
 # Inherited Methods